sudarshan-sh/MenuApp/README.md

 ## Functional

-* The food items in the list are divided into different categories.
+* The food items in the list are divided into different categories such as - All, Breakfast, Lunch and Shakes.

 * Customer can navigate through any category to select his/her favourite item.